EduardHermann/AutoClicker/README.md

 ## What I have learned from this project

-- How to send Emails in Java
-- "Advanced" Java swing components
+- Robot class
+- Setting Hotkeys
+- Java.jnativehook